-HackerOne’s global Security@ conference is back for its fourth year on October 20-22, 2020, and this year we’re going virtual.
+HackerOne’s global Security@ conference is back for its fifth year on September 20, 2021, and this year we’re going virtual.
 Interested in speaking at Security@?
-The CFP closes August 21, 2020 at 11:59 PM PT.
+The CFP closes May 15, 2021 at 11:59 PM PT.

 The conference name, Security@, signifies the first step towards hacker-powered security.
-A homage to organizations that create a security@[organization].com email alias to provide a communication channel for external researchers to submit vulnerability reports they find.
+A homage to organizations that create a security@[organization].com email alias to provide a communication channel for third parties to submit vulnerability reports they find.
+According to HackerOne research, 50% of hackers have not reported a vulnerability they found because there wasn’t a channel or they were scared to do so.

 Previous topics include: